AliAhmedNada/muradbiskinImageFilterReview/readme.md

 development) and one master.
 Master should contain the most up-to-date, stable code at the time of submission.
 ```
-❌	 this part isnt satisfied as repo was deleted or missing
+❌this part isnt satisfied as repo was deleted or missing
 "https://github.com/muradbiskin/udacity-cloud-developer-project-2"
 try to push your code to the repo again and create master and dev branch to the repo
 ```